 Frequently asked questions about the Sony INZONE H3

 The Sony INZONE H3 is the cheapest option of the new INZONE product line.
 Compared to the H7 and H9 it appears to have some different internal components, giving it a different frequency response curve.
-The more expensive H7 adds wireless connectivity, while the H9 adds active noise cancelling.
+The more expensive H7 adds wireless connectivity, while the H9 adds active noise canceling.